North Street Book Prize 2022

 Graphic Novel winner Alicia Czechowski's Paisley Invasion is a quirky coloring book about mysterious visitors from space.
 Like an Edward Gorey book, the wordless narrative deftly blends charm and menace.
 Honorable Mention Danny Gorny's Sleepwalkers: #Adulting Sucks is an unusual action comic in which a Black woman struggles to reach career and relationship milestones in her waking life, while fighting evil as a white male superhero in her dreams.
 We were intrigued by the story's implicit commentary on the not-so-level playing field for effective action in America.

-Literary Fiction winner Helen in Trouble by Wendy Sibbison is a timely coming-of-age story about a sheltered college girl in Virginia in 1963 who discovers her inner resources when she has to procure an illegal abortion.
+Literary Fiction winner Helen in Trouble by Wendy Sibbison is a timely coming-of-age story about a sheltered teen girl in Virginia in 1963 who discovers her inner resources when she has to procure an illegal abortion.
 Sibbison portrays a mother-daughter relationship that evolves from ladylike half-truths to genuine solidarity.
 Honorable Mention Cameron Beach's young adult novel The Jigsaw Project depicts the psychological strain on four teenage friends when they suspect that their prank has killed a fellow student.

 Creative nonfiction & memoir winner Lorelei Kay's From Mormon to Mermaid recounts the author's gradual feminist awakening and her painful but liberating de-conversion from the religion in which she was raised.
 Her story is backed up with citations to official Mormon documents enshrining women's second-class status, lest anyone accuse her of universalizing a bad personal experience.
 Honorable Mention Lucien Agosta's Losing Time is an AIDS bereavement memoir that's distinguished by gorgeous imagery and reverent attention to the day-to-day experience of loving a terminally ill partner.